loopbackio/loopback-next/docs/site/Database-migrations.md

 LoopBack applications are typically using `RepositoryMixin` to enhance the core `Application` class with additional repository-related APIs.
-One of such methods is `migrateSchema`, which iterates over all registered repositories and asks them to migrate their schema.
-Repositories that do not support schema migrations are silently skipped.
+One of such methods is `migrateSchema`, which iterates over all registered datasources and asks them to migrate schema of models they are backing.
+Datasources that do not support schema migrations are silently skipped.

 In the future, we would like to provide finer-grained control of database schema updates, learn more in the GitHub issue